What Is The Mass In Grams

 1 kg = 1000 g

 Grams are commonly used to measure smaller quantities of mass in everyday life, particularly in cooking, chemistry, and retail.
-For example, you might use grams to measure ingredients in a recipe, the dosage of a medication, or the weight of a small piece of jewelry.
+Here's one way to look at it: you might use grams to measure ingredients in a recipe, the dosage of a medication, or the weight of a small piece of jewelry.

 Why Use Grams?